sanviflo/Jokes/English.md

 - Avoid context as much as possible.
 Leave the joke's essence so that readers can complete it the way they want
   - If the joke is too technichal, make sure the title provides the context.
 - Keep it as short as possible.
 Leave just what's necessary.
+- Follow this format to make it easy to read:
+  - Write narration and descriptions in short sentences.
+  - Write conversations as lists.
+  - In question and answer jokes, write **Q:** and **A:** before their line.
 - **Have fun!**

 # JOKES START HERE: